-Join us for our 2018-19 season, from great masterpieces to rarely heard gems.
-Save money and get the best seats: renew your current subscription or purchase a new subscription.
-To order by phone, or for additional assistance, call our box office at 312.551.1414 Monday through Friday, 10 am to 5 pm.
-Single tickets go on sale July 16.
+Join us for our 2018-19 season.
+From opera and oratorio to suites and symphonies, it all starts with the Baroque.
+To order by phone, call our box office at 312.551.1414 Monday through Friday, 10 am to 5 pm.

 Left unfinished at his death, Mozart’s Requiem is legendary.
 Jane Glover leads opera superstars Amanda Majeski and Eric Owens in this profoundly moving meditation on the endurance of genius and life’s fragility.
 Handel’s Coronation Anthems showcase the Music of the Baroque Chorus, “one of Chicago’s musical glories” (Opera News).

 - Saturday, September 15, 7:30 PM Harris Theater, Chicago